-This is T3's guide to the best men's watches in 2018, featuring the best watch brands in existence.
+This is T3's guide to the best watches in 2020, featuring the best watch brands in existence.
 It's not all about Rolex, Omega and TAG – there's a host of top pieces for any budget right here.

 So, whether you flex a rugged, tech-heavy chronograph or a classic, slimline dress watch designed to compliment your suits, your choice of watch says a lot about you.

 That's why we've taken care to pick out the best men's watches available to buy, including the timepieces that caught our eye at Baselworld this year.